 WAM provides investment advice to individuals, corporations, and retirement plans.
-WAM also provides investment advice for pension plans.
-However, WAM only does the investment advising and does not manage the plan's record keeping.
+However, WAM does not manage any retirement plan's record keeping.

-For account management, WAM requires a minimum investment of \$200,000 per account.
+For account management, WAM requires a minimum investment of \$250,000 per account.
 Exceptions to this requirement are done on a case-by-case basis.